2022 Perth and Kinross Council election

 The 2022 Perth and Kinross Council election was held on 5 May 2022 on the same day as the 31 other local authorities in Scotland.
 The election used the 12 wards created under the Local Governance (Scotland) Act 2004, with 40 councillors elected.
 Each ward elects either 3 or 4 members - using the STV electoral system - a form of proportional representation.

 Following the declaration of the results on 6 May 2022, talks began between the political groupings to determine who will be able to form an administration, which will result in posts such as Committee Conveners, the Council Leader, and the Provost being allocated.

 Background

 Previous election

 At the previous election in 2017, the Conservatives won the most seats on the council, but were 4 seats short of an overall majority.
-The SNP won the next most amount of seats at 15, followed by the Liberal Democrats at 4, with Independents taking 3 and Labour taking 1 seat.
+The SNP won the next most seats at 15, followed by the Liberal Democrats at 4, with Independents taking 3 and Labour taking 1 seat.
 Following the result a Conservative-Liberal Democrat coalition administration was formed.
 However, in September 2019, the coalition administration ended as the Conservative group voted to continue as a minority administration.